 Weight is a matter of personal preference However, a little less is better than too much.
 You want the tail to be a complement to the horse, not overpower it.
 Choosing a blunt or tapered end is also a matter of choice.
 Most yearlings will use a ½ pound tapered tail extension.
 This looks natural with the tail they have, and is appropriate to their age.
 Halter horses will usually wear a ½ or ¾ pound tapered end tail extension.
 The ½ pound and ¾ pound tail extensions can also be appropriate for the two year old futurity horses, and are usually finished with a blunt end.
 Bigger framed horses can carry a bigger tail extension than a smaller, more fine boned horse.
 Again, you need to keep in mind the big picture.
 Most mature show horses will wear a ¾ pound to one pound tail extension, and they are usually blunt on the end.

 Tail extensions with braided horse hair ties and braided horse hair loops are meant to be braided up snug against the tail bone anywhere from the end of the tail bone on up one to three inches.
-The tube end attachment braids in at the very bottom of the tail bone.
-The braided ties and braided loops are more versatile, since they can be braided in up or down the tail bone, lengthening or shortening the tail extension as needed.
-This makes is possible to use the tail extension on different horses, or shorten the tail extension when showing in a deep or muddy arena, maneuvering through elevated trail obstacles, etc. The tube attachment is probably the easiest to attach, but the only place it can be braided in is at the bottom of the tail bone, so you don’t have the option of lengthening or shortening the tail extension.
-However, if you are a one person horse, or braiding is a challenge, the tube end attachment may be right for you.
-See the Braiding Instructions and Tail Care page for instructions on how to attach tail extensions.
+The braided ties and braided loops are very versatile, since they can be braided in up or down the tail bone, lengthening or shortening the tail extension as needed.
+This makes is possible to use the tail extension on different horses, or shorten the tail extension when showing in a deep or muddy arena, maneuvering through elevated trail obstacles, etc. See the Braiding Instructions and Tail Care page for instructions on how to attach tail extensions.